Physical Education Department » Driver Education

 If the student qualifies, they will take the Road Test with the driver ed instructor on the last day of behind the wheel.
 If the student passes that test, they will receive a blue “waiver” from the instructor that he or she will take with them to the DMV.
 If they are not a spot check date, they can bypass the road test at the DMV and just present proper paper work.

-Please remember to click on this link Check Status of Your Permit prior to going to the DMV to ensure that you are eligible to receive your license.
+Please remember to click on this link prior to going to the DMV to ensure that you are eligible to receive your license.
 If you are not eligible, ask yourself the following questions:

 1. Did I pass Classroom AND Behind the Wheel (BTW)?